When you think special dessert, I’m guessing vanilla pudding isn’t your first thought.

 - 1 tablespoon unsalted butter

-- Fruit for serving, optional (see Notes)
+- Fruit for serving, optional (see Note 3)

 Instructions

-- In a medium bowl, whisk egg yolks until lightly beaten then slowly pour in half the milk mixture while whisking the egg mixture constantly.
+- Whisk eggs.
+In a medium bowl, whisk egg yolks until lightly beaten.

-- Pour the egg mixture back into the saucepan and place over medium heat.
+- Cook pudding.
 Cook over medium heat while whisking the pudding until it simmers and thickens, about 2 minutes.
-Add vanilla extract and butter and whisk until incorporated.

 Notes

-You can use non-fat, low-fat, or whole milk depending on your preference.
+- You can use non-fat, low-fat, or whole milk depending on your preference.
 Whole milk will give you the richest flavor but non-fat or low-fat are still quite good (and lower in fat).

-If you don’t have vanilla bean paste, you can omit it or substitute in half a vanilla bean that has been split and the seeds scraped out and added to the milk.
+- If you don’t have vanilla bean paste, you can omit it or substitute in half a vanilla bean that has been split and the seeds scraped out and added to the milk.
 Remove the vanilla bean pod before whisking the milk into the eggs.

-For this post, I topped the pudding with chopped blood orange supremes and some juice.
+- For this post, I topped the pudding with chopped blood orange supremes and some juice.
 You can also use chopped strawberries or whole raspberries.